Greeshma-03/MultiThreaded-Programming/q3/README.md

 ## Overview

-MultiThreaded Client and Server is the simulation of a Real world scenario where multiple clients are making requests to a single server.In this program,inorder to give the impression of multiple users from different parts of the world, sending commands to the same server,each client is simulated using a thread which will try to connect with the server independent of each other.The number of client requests throughout the course of the simulation are specified at the start of input.The request is processed at the server side and the corresponding output is sent back to the client.
+MultiThreaded Client and Server is a simulation of the Real world scenario where multiple clients are making requests to a single server.In this program,inorder to give the impression of multiple users from different parts of the world, sending commands to the same server,each client is simulated using a thread which will try to connect with the server independent of each other.The number of client requests throughout the course of the simulation are specified at the start of input.The request is processed at the server side and the corresponding output is sent back to the client.

 ## Running the Program

 * Compile the Server code using `g++ -o server server.cpp -pthread`
 * Compile the Client code using `g++ -o client client.cpp -pthread`
-* Run the Server using command `./server`
+* Run the Server using command `./server num_workers` and give an integral input `num_workers`
-* Run the Client using command `./client num_workers` and give an integral input `num_workers`
+* Run the Client using command `./client`
-* To stop the Server press Ctrl+C.
+* To stop the Server press Ctrl+C

 ## Working of Client Program